 Your health insurance policy should connect you with agencies who participate with your insurance.
 Also, many of these local agencies are happy to help you through the process and find what you are looking for.
 You can also visit Psychology Today or search the National Association of Social Workers database here.

 Q: Any final thoughts?

 Sometimes people don’t get help early on, & they have already been through so much before reaching out for help.
 Don’t hesitate to reach out!
 Social workers are the friendliest people you’ll ever meet ????

 The good news though is that we are seeing a transition where people are becoming more open to behavioral therapies, and the healthcare system is making social work more accessible.
-More and more professionals are beginning to understand that emotional struggles can manifest themselves as physical ailments, and the system is gradually doing a better job of treating the whole person.
+More and more professionals are beginning to understand that emotional struggles can manifest themselves as physical ailments.
+Thankfully, the system is gradually doing a better job of treating the whole person.

 For more on this topic, check out the full Mental Health collection